steph-koopmanschap/notes/python-data-science-cheatsheet.md

 Show the number of elements of the table. <br/>
 `print(df.size)`

+Shows the number of rows and columns of the table <br/>
+Returns a tuple with the first showing number of rows and the second showing number of columns `print(df.shape)`

 Get the number of elements in a column. <br/>
 `column_size = len(df.column_name)`